Sharps Waste Management Services at Columbia VHCS

 Buyer not available

 The Department of Veterans Affairs is seeking proposals for the procurement of Surgical Shavers for the Sioux Falls VA Healthcare System, as outlined in solicitation number 36C26325Q0589.
 This unrestricted solicitation aims to enhance the medical capabilities of the VA by acquiring essential surgical equipment, specifically a Shaver Console and Handpiece critical for ENT procedures, which must include features such as integrated irrigation and compatibility with existing navigation systems.
-Interested vendors are required to submit their proposals by April 17, 2025, at 4:00 PM Central Time, and may direct inquiries to Contracting Specialist Jennifer Watkins-Schoenig at Jennifer.watkins-schoenig@va.gov or by phone at 319-688-3631.
+Interested vendors should note that the deadline for submitting proposals is April 28, 2025, at 12:00 PM Central Time, and inquiries can be directed to Contracting Specialist Jennifer Watkins-Schoenig at Jennifer.watkins-schoenig@va.gov or by phone at 319-688-3631.

 Buyer not available